IFRCGo/cbs/Documentation/Projects/Analytics/index.md

 - We have sketched out a number of graphs that we want implemented in the frontend
 - These graphs were designed by 'domain experts' and have zero UX input (leading to the next point)
 - Fake data (.json) is provided at `cbs/Documentation/Projects/Analytics/fakejson` for some of these graphs
+- We have created a static html pages at `cbs/Documentation/Projects/Analytics/Web Mockup` where we are generating the graphs using Highcharts.
+A couple are still missing.
+We chose to create this as the React frontend was not yet running and we didn't want this to speed down our progress.
+- We have moved 3 of the graphs in the Web Mockup to the React frontend.
+- We have created a way of populating MongoDB with test data, see [documentation here](https://github.com/IFRCGo/cbs/tree/master/Source/Analytics#populating-the-database-with-test-data)
-- The back-end queries have been written for one graph, but we can't get it to work
+- The back-end query towards MongoDB have been written for one graph (AgeAndSexDistributionAggregationByDateRange).

 What needs to be done
 ----------------

-- We strongly suspect that these graphs should be presented in some sort of dashboard, but due to the lack of UX input/experience we have not considered how they should be displayed in a holistic manner
+- We strongly suspect that these graphs should be presented in some sort of dashboard, but due to the lack of UX input/experience we have not considered how they should be displayed in a holistic manner.
+We have asked the UX team to provide us with this, and they will update [UXPin](https://preview.uxpin.com/6f7c2440d8ba5f7888d63932bbc82c4138712847#/pages/101608059/simulate/sitemap) with a design.
+- Add the missing charts to the Web Mockup
+- Code the frontend (move the charts from the Web Mockup to the React frontend)
-- Code all the back end queries to provide data to the front-end
+- Code all the backend queries to provide data to the frontend (see `Source\Analytics\Read\AgeAndSexDistribution\AgeAndSexDistributionAggregationByDateRange.cs` for reference)
-- Code the front end
-- Link the back and the front end
+- Link the backend and the frontend (currently, the charts in the React frontend are generated from static data in the javascript)
+- Generate the graph based on user input (currently all the graphs are simply displayed on the page, the user cannot specify timerange, age, sex etc. to display on the graphs)
+- Figure out where to extract geographical values (district, region, village) from the GPS coordinates.
+Currently, all the generated graphs show all the data (national level).
+- Figure out where to get the population number (today, this does not exist in CBS).
+The graphs do not account for this today.

 Epicurve by week
 ----------------